 Storage of the blockchain is also an issue - in April 2017 the size of the bitcoin ledger was around 200 GB.
 If VISA were implemented using a blockchain it would take up around 200 PB per year.
 Electricity consumption is also a problem - in April 2017 bitcoin mining consumed around 300 MW of electricity.

-This limits the flexbility of smart contracts on the bitcoin implementation of blockchain.
-Bitcoin is limited to a currency and payment system.
+Bitoins’s smart contracts limit it to being a currency and payment system.
 Ethererum could allow many different kinds of assets to be traded for many different business purposes.

 Another difference between bitcoin and Ethereum is the algorithm used for reaching a consensus on the true state of the blockchain.
 Both historically use proof of work to reach a consensus on blockchain truth.
 Recently Ethereum is phasing in proof of stake as a lower cost way of reaching consensus on blockchain truth.